How our employer-sponsored health clinics help you manage healthcare costs

-Where am I seeing excessive specialist utilization and should I bring those services in-house?
+Where am I seeing excessive specialist utilization and should I bring those health services in-house?

-Employers can respond by taking such actions as:
+You can then respond by coordinating a plan with our team and taking such actions as:

-Modifying clinic offerings to bring more encounters in-house.
+Modifying clinic offerings to bring more visits in-house.

-When WeCare TLC opened a patient- centered medical home to serve a heavy equipment manufacturer in Indiana, many of the company’s 720 employees were suffering from obesity and overweight, high blood pressure and uncontrolled diabetes.
+When we opened one of our health centers to serve a heavy equipment manufacturer in Indiana, many of the company’s 720 employees were suffering from obesity, high blood pressure, and uncontrolled diabetes.

 In just one year, employee health improved dramatically:

-181 employees – or 42 percent of the overweight and obese workers – lost weight.
+181 employees—or 42% of the overweight and obese workers—lost weight.

 64 employees improved their management of high blood pressure.

-Using widely accepted measures that tie dollar values to health improve- ments, WeCare TLC estimates the manufacturer saved $404,325 in long-term costs.
+Using widely accepted measures that tie dollar values to health improvements, we estimate the employer saved $404,325 in long-term costs.

-Changing employee behavior and reversing health cost trends can take time.
-Actions and inactions from years before can show up as medical emergencies many years later.
-That’s why WeCare TLC looks at health plan cost data for up to three years prior to opening a clinic.
-After one year of opening a WeCare TLC medical home, the data team provides employers with a rolling, month-over-month analysis of how their financial trend is changing.
+Since changing employee behavior and reversing health cost trends can take time due to actions and inactions from years before, we look at health plan cost data for up to three years prior to opening a clinic.
+After one year of opening a WeCare tlc health center, our data team provides employers with a rolling, month-over-month analysis of how their financial trend is changing.

-Clients can expect in the first year to see health care cost inflation flatten, as employees increasingly use generic medica- tions and get their primary care needs met at the clinic.
-In the second year, referrals will decline as employees use specialists less frequently and their health improves as they start to more proactively manage their chronic conditions.
-In the third year, employees’ chronic conditions improve, leading to reduced prescription medication and health care costs.
+Once you partner with us for your employer-sponsored health clinic, you can expect to see health care cost inflation flatten in the first year, as your employees increasingly use generic medications and get their primary care needs met at the clinic.
+In the second year, referrals will decline as your employees use specialists less frequently and their health improves as they start to more proactively manage their chronic conditions.
+In the third year, your employees’ chronic conditions improve, leading to reduced prescription medication and health care costs.

-“WeCare TLC brings a fresh concept to the practice of medicine.
-They have the experience of operating clinics that are customized to the client and their need.
-I believe strongly that WeCare TLC offers the experience, the neutrality, the advocacy an employer needs and the expertise to manage your health care clinic.”
+“WeCare tlc brings a fresh concept to the practice of medicine.
+They have the experience of operating clinics that are customized to the client and their needs.
+I strongly believe that WeCare tlc offers the experience, neutrality, and advocacy an employer needs and the expertise to manage your health care clinic.”